strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

     # ...
 ```

-Now we require a kafka user.
+Now we require a Kafka user.
-We will configure the kafka user with ACL rules that grant permission to produce and consume topics from the Kafka brokers.
+We will configure the Kafka user with ACL rules that grant permission to produce and consume topics from the Kafka brokers.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2